DHTMLX/gantt-docs/data/desktop/working_time.md

 {{sample 09_worktime/06_task_calendars.html}}

-If worktime is disabled in the gantt config, the method will return a 24/7 worktime calendar.
+If work time is disabled in the gantt config, the method will return a 24/7 work time calendar.

 <h3 id="globalmethodsforcalendars">Using global methods to access calendars</h3>

-The [worktime methods](desktop/working_time.md#globalsettings) of the Gantt object can be used to calculate the time duration of a specific task, without accessing its calendar manually.
+The [work time methods](desktop/working_time.md#globalsettings) of the Gantt object can be used to calculate the time duration of a specific task, without accessing its calendar manually.

 In that case methods take an object argument where the related "task" object is passed as one of the properties.